The Well One Scores

 In profile settings you can access and edit the following information:

-- Profile and background pictures: You can add both a profile picture and a background picture to personalize your profile page.
+- Profile picture: You can add a profile picture to personalize your profile page.

 - Profile description: You can add a description about yourself.